Simple 1D FEM in C

 For our finite element code, we will largely work with SPD matrices for which a Cholesky solve is appropriate.
 On input, we assume a column major representation in which the upper triangle represents the upper triangle of an SPD matrix; the lower triangle is ignored.
 On output, the upper triangle of the matrix argument is overwritten by the Cholesky factor.
 We will error out if we encounter a negative diagonal (in violation of the assumed positive definiteness).

-We will not bother to show the wrapper around the vecmatn
+We will not bother to show the wrapper around the densematn

 version.